 From 2023, Renault Group plans to restore dividend payments for the 2022 financial year, subject to approval at the Shareholders' General Meeting.

 Capital allocation policy

-Renault Group intends to reinvest at least 50% of the surplus cash generated back into the Group.
+surplus cash generated back into the Group.

-The Group wishes to connect its employees to its performance and foster a shared sense of belonging to a larger project, as well as a culture of value creation.
-It therefore aims to bring employee-owned shares to 10% of Group capital by 2030.
-Group employees now hold 4.7% of capital following the Renaulution Shareplan employee shareholding plan, which was open from 24 November to 12 December 2022.
+performance and foster a shared sense of belonging to a of capital following the Renaulution Shareplan employee shareholding plan, which was open from 24 November to 12 December 2022.